Limitations imposed by complementarity: Preliminaries

-\paragraph{Complementarity} Inspired by the uncertainty relations of Heisenberg \cite{up}, Bohr introduced in a series of lectures and essays \cite{bohr} the so-called \textit{principle of complementarity} (PC) \cite{note1}, which establishes that evidence obtained under different experimental arrangements are complementary, in the sense that they cannot be unambiguously determined: the very means of acquiring information forbids us of having absolute knowledge or arbitrary precision of physical quantities for some preparations.
+\paragraph{Complementarity.} Inspired by the uncertainty relations of Heisenberg \cite{up1,up2}, Bohr introduced in a series of lectures and essays \cite{bohr1,bohr2,bohr3,bohr4,bohr5,bohr6} the so-called \textit{principle of complementarity} (PC)\cite{feynman,cuffaro1,lahti1}, which establishes that evidences obtained under different experimental arrangements are complementary, in the sense that they cannot be unambiguously determined: the very meaning of acquiring information forbids us of having absolute knowledge or arbitrary precision of physical quantities for some preparations.

-To motivate the discussion, let us imagine a scientist that never had contact with quantum theory and receives as a gift a Stern-Gerlach apparatus and a source of spin-($1/2$) particles.
-This scientist observes that when she measures $\sigma_{\mathbf{\hat{n}}}$ in different directions, the outcomes appear with some probabilities that depend on the preparation and on the directions that she chooses to measure.
-She observes also that some special arrangements of the preparation and the direction of measurement yields total predictability of outcomes.
-For example, if she prepares the particles's beam polarized in the $z$ direction and then measures $\sigma_z$, the outcomes are totaly determined.
-However, after trying a large number of possible different arragements of preparations and measurements, one inevitable question will appear to her: ``Why is it not possible to predict with certainty (probability $1$ or $0$) the outcomes of measurements in two different directions, for a fixed preparation?''
-There is in principle no rule that forbids her of obtaining, for some fixed preparation, the outcome $+1$ with probability one in two different directions.
+To motivate the discussion, let us imagine a group of scientists that never had contact with quantum theory and receive as a gift a Stern-Gerlach apparatus and a source of spin-($1/2$) particles.
+These scientists observe that when they measure $\sigma_{\mathbf{\hat{n}}}$ in different directions, the outcomes appear with probabilities that depend on the preparation and on the directions that they have chosen to measure.
+They observe also that some special arrangements of the preparation and the direction of measurement yields total predictability of outcomes.
+For example, if they prepare the particles' beam polarized in the $z$ direction and then measure $\sigma_z$, the outcomes are fully determined.
+However, after trying a large number of possible different arrangements of preparations and measurements, one inevitable question will appear to them: ``Why is it not possible to predict with certainty (probability $1$ or $0$) the outcomes of measurements in two different directions, for a fixed preparation?"
+There is in principle no rule that forbids them of obtaining, for some fixed preparation, the outcome $+1$ with probability one in two different directions.
+Paraphrasing Einstein, Podolsky and Rosen \cite{epr}, it is reasonable to assume that certainty in one direction should not in any way forbid certainty in another direction.
 It is clear then that there is some physical law that forbids this perfectly legitimate situation.
 The basic empirical evidence is that if one measures $\sigma_{\mathbf{\hat{n}}}$ in a fixed direction $\mathbf{\hat{n}}$ and obtains $+1$ with certainty implies that the outcomes of measuring $\sigma_{\mathbf{\hat{m}}}$ in a different direction $\mathbf{\hat{m}}$ do not occur with total certainty.